Medical Training & Residency

 Train with the best in the medical field.

-Serve your country while pursuing a one-of-a-kind medical career in the Army.
+Serve your country while pursuing a one-of-a-kind career in the U.S. Army Medical Department (AMEDD).
 You’ll train, practice, and impact lives in one of the largest health care networks in the world.

 Army healthcare worker preparing for a procedure